RaphaelDeLaGhetto/RepData_PeerAssessment1/PA1_template.md

 data <- read.csv('activity.csv')
 ```

-Since most of the inquiry pertains to daily activty, the `data` column is
+Since most of the inquiry pertains to daily activity, the `data` column is
 converted to `R` `Date` objects: